Willian199/dart_ddi/README.md

 );
 ```

-`inject()` creates a zero-argument producer internally and resolves each parameter from the global DDI instance before creation.
-Pass a `DDI` instance to `inject(ddiInstance)` when the producer must resolve dependencies from another container.
+`inject()` creates a zero-argument producer internally.
+It resolves each parameter from the global DDI instance by default; pass a `DDI` instance to `inject(ddiInstance)` when the producer must resolve dependencies from another container.

 ## Considerations